kubernetes-sigs/node-feature-discovery/enhancements/2549-nfd-network-topology-updater/README.md

   -l app.kubernetes.io/managed-by=nfd-network-topology-updater
 ```

-If the updater is downgraded to a version that does not support a newer topology
+If the updater is downgraded to a version that publishes fewer tier or domain
-dimension, cleanup behavior should be explicit: either leave unknown managed
+levels, cleanup behavior should be explicit: either leave unknown managed
 objects untouched or delete only objects marked with a compatible publisher
 version.